js-ferguson/myBlog/README.md

 If you are on Mac check out [compass.app](http://compass.kkbox.com/)

-If you run Linux you can use your package manager to search and install SASS and it's dependancies.
+If you run Linux you can use your package manager to search and install SASS and it's dependencies.

 on Debian or Ubuntu: